Compression socks are designed to provide support to your legs and feet while also helping to reduce swelling.

 If you’re experiencing swelling, compression socks are a good remedy to help relieve your symptoms.
 They are not a cure for chronic or serious swelling but can help reduce the discomfort and improve circulation by applying pressure to your legs.

-But before we get into what compression socks do and how they work, it’s important that we understand what they are:
+But before we get into what they do and how they work, it’s important that we understand what they are:

 How do Compression Socks work for Swelling?